 - At runtime, if Pos checks whether e_1 is > 0.
-If so, branches to e_2 and otherwise branches to e_3 . - Inside the expression e_2 , x is the name for e_1 's value, which is known to be strictly positive because of the dynamic check. - Note that such rules force the programmer to add the appropriate checks - We could give integer division the type: $Int \rightarrow NonZero \rightarrow Int$
+If so, branches to e_2 and otherwise branches to e_3 . - Inside the expression e_2 , x is the name for e_1 's value, which is known to be strictly positive because of the dynamic check. - Note that such rules force the programmer to add the appropriate checks, and can be used in other contexts too: - We could give integer division the type: $Int \rightarrow NonZero \rightarrow Int$